To Top

 Don’t forget: Every page on your site should target one primary keyword as well as a few secondary keywords.
 Google crawls your site and uses latent semantic indexing (LSI) to identify the topics of each page on your site.
 This then helps Google better understand your site and what it’s about.

-2. Layout/Map Your Site Structure
+2. Layout/map Your Site Structure

 Bring out your inner Van Gogh and draw a rough draft of your site structure.
 This will help you visualize your hierarchy clearly and identify any opportunities you may miss.
 After drafting your structure, sit back and take a hard look at all of the pages you’ve included and make sure it’s logical to both users and search engines without any clutter.
 In this step, make your structure simple and logical without adding any unnecessary content.